Fomys/geicar/general/how_to_use.md

 ## i.
 Connection to the car and start of the ROS Nodes

-### a)Powering the car
+### a)Powering up the car
 1. Plug in the battery
 2. Press the ON/OFF red button
 3. Press the "start" red button

-**All the system is now powered**
+** The whole system is now powered up **

-### b)Connection to the Raspberry PI
+### b)Connection to the Raspberry PI 4
-By default, the raspberry pi board connects to the IoT network at startup.
+By default, the raspberry pi4 board connects to the IoT network at startup.

+_Due to connection issues to the IoT network, a wifi hotspot "postcar" has been enabled on the raspberry pi 4.
+The postcar wifi allows internet connection and enhances update and surfing functionalities.

-_Sometimes the raspberry can't connect to the IoT network.
-This may be a problem with the network itself, or it may be that the date/time in the raspberry has drifted too much (there is no RTC).
-It is therefore advisable to add your own access point (e.g. your phone) to always be able to access the board.\
+The NTP feature has also been setup to resolve time synchronization issues, as the date/time in the raspberry used to drift too much (there is still no RTC).

+In case of any internet connection issue, it is therefore advisable to add your own access point (e.g. your phone) to always be able to access the board.\
 It is also possible to connect the board to any other network by modifying the file "/etc/netplan/50-cloud-init.yaml".
 You can edit this file directly from the SD card, or from a terminal on the raspberry :_
 ```sh
 sudo nano /etc/netplan/50-cloud-init.yaml